Air Compressor Industrial / Rotary Screw Compressor / Screw Compressor For Sale

 Rotary screw Air Compressor or screw compressor uses a rotary type positive displacement mechanism.
 It replaces piston compressors where large volume of high-pressure air is needed, a screw compressor is better for large industrial applications or to operate high power air tools such as jackhammers and an Industrial screw compressor has a much longer life than piston types.

 Rotary screw air compressor for sale.
-With warehouses in Perth, Melbourne and Brisbane, Able Sales offers fast shipping Australia wide.
+With warehouses in Perth, Melbourne and.
+Brisbane, Able Sales offers fast shipping Australia wide.
+Also known as a rotary air compressor

 A screw air compressor has two interlocking helical rotors contained in a housing.
 Air comes in through the screw compressor valve, “the screw compressor inlet valve” and is taken into the space between the rotors.
 As the screw air compressors screws turn, they reduce the volume of the air, thus increasing the pressure.